Spotlight on Generosity

 After all, the former mayor and legal legend morphed their lifelong friendship into a marriage last year of civic celebrities well known for their commitment to public service and community development.

-Both are enthusiastic supporters of the National World War I Memorial and Museum, but they had taken widely separate paths toward initial awareness of its allure and its significance for the Kansas City area.
+Both are enthusiastic supporters of the National WWI Memorial and Museum, but they had taken widely separate paths toward initial awareness of its allure and its significance for the Kansas City area.

 “My first memory was in 1979 after I was first elected to the city council,” Barnes says.
 “After our installation, we had a luncheon in one of the two original buildings (Memory Hall).
 I remember looking around the room and being very impressed…impressive and inspirational.”